Back spasm relief

 - Risk Factors

-A back spasm can happen to anyone, and they are especially common among athletes.
+A back spasm can happen to anyone, with this issue being especially common among athletes.
 These sudden, involuntary contractions of back muscles occur due to muscle imbalance or an underlying injury.
 Either way, they are extremely painful and make movement very difficult.

-For athletes — or anyone else — who experience back spasms, finding relief can be difficult and time consuming.
+For anyone who experiences back spasms, finding relief can be difficult and time consuming.
 Depending on the situation, it can to take weeks or even months to find the best treatment.
 It is very important to work with your doctor when trying to find back spasm relief, as the best treatment plan also requires a correct diagnosis of the underlying cause.

 Back spasms and their symptoms